A Correspondence-Driven Approach for Bilevel Decision-making with Nonconvex Lower-Level Problems: Conclusion

 We identified bifurcation phenomena as a key challenge for hyperfunction-based algorithms in the nonconvex setting, introduced the notion of prevalent assumptions, and proved that the property ``for almost every $x$, $g(x,\cdot)$ is Morse'' is prevalent under certain small perturbations.
 Under this assumption, we analyzed the geometric structure of the bifurcation set, and further connected bifurcation theory from dynamical systems to the bilevel setting by defining fold bifurcation points.

-Building on these results, we designed a biased projected SGD-based algorithm \ouralgo{} with a cubic-regularized Newton lower-level solver, and provided convergence guarantees together with oracle complexity bounds for the upper level.
+Building on these results, we designed a biased projected \texttt{SGD}-based algorithm \ouralgo{} with a cubic-regularized Newton lower-level solver, and provided convergence guarantees together with oracle complexity bounds for the upper-level.
 Under the additional assumption that all degenerate stationary points are fold bifurcation points, we further obtained the lower-level oracle complexity of \ouralgo{}.

+Through numerical experiments, we demonstrated the effectiveness of \ouralgo{} in both nonconvex-nonconcave minimax problems and bilevel hyperparameter optimization tasks.
+In the nonconvex-nonconcave minimax setting, \ouralgo{} consistently converged from all random initializations, unlike \texttt{GDA}, which exhibited cyclic behaviors and failed to converge in several cases.
+For bilevel hyperparameter optimization, \ouralgo{} outperformed \texttt{V-PBGD} and \texttt{BOME} in terms of both convergence speed and stability, demonstrating its superior performance in solving bilevel optimization problems with nonconvex lower-level objectives.

-Our work develops new modeling and algorithmic approaches for bilevel optimization with nonconvex lower levels under minimal assumptions, offering practical solution methods together with theoretical insights and provable performance guarantees.
+Our work develops new modeling and algorithmic approaches for bilevel optimization with nonconvex lower-levels under minimal assumptions, offering practical solution methods together with theoretical insights and provable performance guarantees.
 Future work will aim to extend these results to settings with stochastic objectives or different lower-level solvers.